This is what you can do when you're done with black food delivery containers in Toronto

 "It's been amazing to watch this project grow, and now we serve a number of encampments, multiple times a week, and are getting a huge amount of food and supply donations."

 Food Not Bombs is currently no longer taking donations for the time being.
+You can now download the Case app to find out where to drop off black food containers.

 Join the conversation Load comments